zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone11.md

 The argument names in the Arguments column lists the arguments used in the message.
 The argument names are defined in the [argument list].

+The name server names are assumed to be available at the time when the msgid is created, if the argument name is "ns_list" even when in the "[Test procedure]" below it is only referred to the IP address of the name servers.

 ## Test procedure